larytet/binlog/README.md

 Add a "writer" based on FIFO.
 The idea is to "allocate" the necessary number of bytes from the FIFO starting from the tail, mark the start of the block as "allocated", return a pointer to the allocated block.
 The application copies the data to the block, marks the block as "initialized".
 The "consumer" (a thread which dumps the logs) reverses the process.
 When allocating blocks the FIFO always allocates continuous memory areas.
-If there is not enough place between tail and end of the FIFO the allocator marks the unused area as skipped and attempts to allocate a block from offset zero.
+If there is not enough place between the tail and the end of the FIFO the allocator marks the unused area as skipped and attempts to allocate a block from offset zero.

 **Add run-time sorting and compression of the logs**.
 Use a parameter for the window size.